jenkins-x-plugins/jx-release-version/README.md

 This helps in continuous delivery if you want an automatic release when a change is merged to master.
 Traditional approaches mean the version is stored in a file that is checked and updated after each release.
 If you want automatic releases this means you will get another release triggered from the version update resulting in a cyclic release sitiation.

-Using a git tag to work out the next release version is better than traditional approaches of storing it in a a VERSION file or updating a pom.xml.
+Using a git tag to work out the next release version is better than traditional approaches of storing it in a VERSION file or updating a pom.xml.
 If a major or minor version increase is required then still update the file and `jx-release-version` will use you new version.

 Please note that `jx-release-version` is not called from the Tekton-style build pipelines, these use `jx step` instead.